-The basis of this document is the ERA guide for the application of the TSI LOCOMOTIVES AND PASSENGER ROLLING STOCK, reference ERA/GUI/07-2011/INT.
+The basis of this document is the ERA guide for the application of the TSI LOCOMOTIVES AND PASSENGER ROLLING STOCK with reference XXXX (not yet published).

-The blue rectangles in this document, such as this one, contain information relevant to the application of the OTIF UTP LOCOMOTIVES AND PASSENGER ROLLING STOCK 2015, hereinafter referred to as UTP LOC&PAS.
+The blue rectangles such as this one in this document contain information relevant to the application of the OTIF UTP LOCOMOTIVES AND PASSENGER ROLLING STOCK 2015 further referred to as UTP LOC&PAS.
 Because the LOC&PAS TSI and UTP LOC&PAS are fully equivalent, much of the information in the TSI application guide is also relevant to application of the UTP.